LiskArchive/lisk-newrelic/README.md

 ### Scripts

-* `start` will run your source code using `babel-node`, which is not performant but does not require transpilation.
 * `format` will format your source and test code using Prettier.
 * `lint` will lint everything relevant with ESLint.
 * `test` will run your tests and instrument your code using nyc.
 (With the